|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a separate medium bowl, whisk together the flour and cornstarch and sieve into the bowl of butter and sugar.
-Mix quickly and thoroughly to bring all the ingredients together but do not over mix as you will risk the danger of making the shortbread warm and thus it will have a poor crumb.
+In a separate medium bowl, whisk together the flour and cornstarch.
+Sift the dry ingredients into the bowl with the butter and sugar.
+Mix quickly and thoroughly to bring all the ingredients together but do not overmix.
+If worked too much, the dough will warm up and the shortbread will have a poor crumb.

-Tip the mixture onto a lightly floured work surface and knead lightly and quickly to form a loose dough.
+Tip the mixture onto a cold and lightly floured work surface.
+Knead lightly and quickly to form a loose dough.

-Place the Scottish shortbreads on a lightly greased baking sheet and bake for 25 minutes or until pale brown and crisp.
-Sprinkle the warm Scottish shortbreads with superfine sugar and let cool completely on a wire rack.
+Once they're cooked, sprinkle the warm shortbreads with superfine sugar and let cool completely on a wire rack.

-- With the shortbread still in the pan, cut into squares or fingers and let cool for 15 minutes before carefully removing to a wire rack to cool completely.
+- With the shortbread still in the pan, cut into squares or rectangles, dust with sugar, and allow to cool for at least 15 minutes before carefully removing the shortbread to a wire rack to cool completely.